 Whether your ski resort has a village or the accommodations aren’t even near a village isn’t that important with a ski-in, ski-out hotel.
 Some onsite ski-in, ski-out locations are not located in the village per-se, but you could have access to the village via lifts (by skiing).
 You might also access a village on foot via gondola or a free shuttle bus system if you want to go into the village from your hotel for dinner.
 Each resort is different in their layout so there may be various hotels on property.

 The best Colorado ski resorts for families that offer ski-in, ski-out accommodations and particularly great villages include Beaver Creek, Vail, Keystone, Aspen/Snowmass and Steamboat.
 Breckenridge has an amazing historic mining town at the base of the mountain, with a lot of shopping, dining, and pedestrian activity within walking distance of many ski-in ski-out accommodations.
-The best Tahoe ski resorts that offer ski-in, ski-out hotels and villages include Northstar, Squaw Valley Alpine Meadows and Heavenly.
+The best Tahoe ski resorts that offer ski-in, ski-out hotels and villages include Northstar, Palisades Tahoe and Heavenly.
 Park City, Utah, has a nice town and a Town Lift that accesses the mountain from some ski hotels near Historic Main Street.
 However we learned that they do not always open it or groom that trail in heavy snow, so keep that in mind and ask questions if you have your heart set on ski-in ski-out accommodations at Park City.

 Advantages and disadvantages of staying off property